xgt001/tasker-for-foxos/README.md

 ### To-do

 * Default tasks
+* Completed task shouldn't disappear straight away
 * Undo
 * Star a task and it goes to the top
 * Edit a task
 * IE support
-* Date with desktop notification reminder

 ### Dependencies